clchiou/clchiou.github.io/_posts/uva-problem-set/2014-09-11-134-loglan-a-logical-language.md

 There are may choices of parser family: LL, LALR, SLR, etc.
-I rewrote the grammar slightly and [implemented](https://github.com/clchiou/uva-problem-set/blob/master/solved/134/134.cc) a simple (but inefficient) back-tracing parser.
+I rewrote the grammar slightly and [implemented](https://github.com/clchiou/uva-problem-set/blob/master/solved/134/134.cc) a simple (but inefficient) back-tracking parser.
 Keep in mind that although the problem states:
 "You can assume that all words will be correctly formed."
 This statement is not 100% right.